 Activity Evidence that supports this approach Challenge number(s) addressed Behaviour Mentor There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) IMPROVING SOCIAL AND EMOTIONAL LEARNING IN PRIMARY SCHOOLS - Education Endowment Foundation 3,4, 7 Attendance officer Research has found that poor attendance at school is linked to poor academic attainment across all stages.
+3

-Targeted interventions for attendance increase attendance and reduce PA.
-Attendance-and-Persistent-Absence-ESC-Submission.pdf (d2tic4wvo1iusb.cloudfront.net) 3 Family Support Worker Parental engagement EEF (educationendowmentfoundation.org.uk) Parental engagement has a positive impact on average of 4 months' additional progress.
-Our family support worker is able to consider how to engage with all parents to avoid widening attainment gaps 3,4,7 ELSA There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) 2, 4 Breakfast Club 10 hr per week Magic Breakfast link A study by the Institute for Fiscal Studies has evaluated the impact of the Magic Breakfast model of school breakfast provision on Key Stage 1 academic results (for children aged 6 or 7).
+Family Support Worker ort (educationendowmentfoundation.org.uk) ELSA There is extensive evidence associating childhood social and 2, 4 emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning.pdf(educationendowmentfoundation.org.uk) Breakfast Club 10 hr per week Magic Breakfast link A study by the Institute for Fiscal Studies has evaluated the impact of the Magic Breakfast model of school breakfast provision on Key Stage 1 academic results (for children aged 6 or 7).
 Our study looks at longer-term economic benefits, drawing on established literature to examine what these academic impacts mean for reduced costs incurred for special educational needs, truancy and exclusions as well as improvements in earnings from employment up to the age of 60.
-3, 4 Let Us Shine There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) IMPROVING SOCIAL AND EMOTIONAL LEARNING IN PRIMARY SCHOOLS - 4, 5, 6

-Education Endowment Foundation Enrichment offer (trips, swimming and residential) There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) IMPROVING SOCIAL AND EMOTIONAL LEARNING IN PRIMARY SCHOOLS - Education Endowment Foundation TEACHING & LEARNING TOOLKIT - Education Endowment Foundation There is evidence to suggest that character and life skill development is associated with a range positive outcomes at school and beyond.
-Life skills and enrichment EEF (educationendowmentfoundation.org.uk) 4,5,6,7 Sports Coach supporting wellbeing Physical activity EEF (educationendowmentfoundation.org.uk) The positive impact of physical activity on academic attainment (+1 month).
+3, 4 Enrichment offer (trips, swimming and residential) There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowmentfoundation.org.uk) IMPROVING SOCIAL AND EMOTIONAL LEARNING IN PRIMARY SCHOOLS - Education Endowment Foundation TEACHING & LEARNING TOOLKIT - Education Endowment Foundation There is evidence to suggest that character and life skill development is associated with a range positive outcomes at school and beyond.
+Life skills and enrichment EEF (educationendowmentfoundation.org.uk) 4,5,6,7

+Sports Coach supporting wellbeing Physical activity EEF (educationendowmentfoundation.org.uk) The positive impact of physical activity on academic attainment (+1 month).
 There are wider benefits from regular physical activity in terms of physical development, health and wellbeing as well as other potential benefits have been reported such as improved attendance 3, 4 Dance teacher Music teacher Arts participation EEF (educationendowmentfoundation.org.uk) Arts participation approaches can have a positive impact on academic outcomes in other areas of the curriculum.
 5 Vulnerability provision to engage hard to reach families Interventions aimed at engaging families in activities like movie nights and coffee mornings in order to offer earlier targeted support (e.g.: attendance support).
 Also providing activities for the whole family that they otherwise would not be able to access.
 This supports families in being able to offer the needed support to their own children but also enables early support for families who maybe close to crisis.
 This may involve food parcels and support with uniform as required.
 Parental engagement EEF (educationendowmentfoundation.org.uk) 3,4,5, 7 Solihull Parenting Course The 10-week course helps parents to understand their child's behaviour.
 Face to face groups showed high statistically significant results on the positive impact on closeness in parent child relationship.
-Solihull Approach Parenting Training for professionals (solihullapproachparenting.com) 4,6, 7
+Solihull Approach Parenting Training for professionals (solihullapproachparenting.com) 4,6, 7 Intervention TA Interventions aimed at targeting specific need to support children in making accelerated progress and to close the gap between vulnerable groups.
+Teaching Assistant Interventions EEF 2, 6